brantleyrecs/sorting-hat/README.md

 ## Things Learned
 Planning helps make smaller projects out of bigger ones.
+It is not a bad thing to ask for help.
+Even if I didnt get a way to do it, I at least was told another way to search for it.

 ## Goals
 The goal of this project is to test your knowledge and to have a FUN time stretching yourself on your FIRST independent application that will become a part of your portfolio.